redakker/blecker/README.md

 Prebuild script(s) should install the dependecies automaticaly.

 ## Build the project (if the previous step is not working)
-- Download the project from github
+- Download the project from GitHub
 - unzip to a folder
 - install VS Code
 - install PlatformIO IDE extension in it
 - reload VSCode
 - Open Platform IO
 - Click to the Platforms tab
-- Inside the Patforms tab click to Embedded tab
+- Inside the Platforms tab click on the Embedded tab
 - search for "Espressif 32"
 - install it
 - open the code folder (File -> Open folder)